sammi-turner/NextJS-For-Beginners/posts/layout-header-footer.md

 export default MyApp;
 ```

 This setup ensures the header and footer appear on every page while maintaining consistent styling.
-The main content also uses the `container` class for alignment, creating a seamless visual flow.
+The main content also uses the `container` class for alignment.

 ## Potential Enhancements

-While the current implementation is simple and effective, there are opportunities for improvement.
-The header could include navigation links, a theme toggle, or a dynamic title.
+While the current implementation is simple, there are opportunities for improvement.
+The header could include navigation links, a theme toggle.
 The footer might benefit from social media links, a newsletter signup, or additional site information.